Best Golf Irons in 2023 (Buyer’s Guide & Reviews)

 • A more compact blade could cause consistency issues

 On the range, I loved how solidly built these clubs felt in my hand.
 The feel and responsiveness with the long irons is unmatched.
 You can swing away with confidence with the Paradyms and they’ll reward your efforts.
-There’s not too many clubs you can say that about, even with modern innovations.

 These golf irons are shaped like forged irons, so if you struggle to find consistency with your play from the fairway, a larger game-improvement iron might be best irons for you.
-That said, if you are an ambitious mid handicapper looking to make the leap to the next level, the Paradyms absolutely could be the missing piece for your game.

 A great distance-first collection of golf irons, the Paradym set produces jaw-dropping length with the sophistication you need to get the ball close to the pin.